Wednesday, September 26, 2012

 U.S. State 1776-1781 claims on land east of the Mississippi River.

-On September 6, 1780 the U.S. Continental Congress acted on the Maryland Plan resolving that the western territory be released and Maryland ratify the Articles of Confederation.
-The Journals report:
+On September 6, 1780, the U.S. Continental Congress took decisive action on the Maryland Plan by resolving that western territories should be ceded and urging Maryland to ratify the Articles of Confederation.
+The congressional journals reflect the gravity of the moment:

-Congress took into consideration the report of the committee to whom were referred the instructions of the general assembly of Maryland to their delegates in Congress, respecting the articles of confederation, and the declaration therein referred to, the act of the legislature of New York on the same subject, and the remonstrance of the general assembly of Virginia; which report was agreed to, and is in the words following:
+Congress took into consideration the report of the committee to whom were referred the instructions of the general assembly of Maryland to their delegates in Congress, respecting the Articles of Confederation… [16]

-On October 10th Congress adopted Virginia proposal, moved by Delegate James Madison, to reimburse state expenses related to cession of western lands and to require that ceded lands "be disposed of for the common benefit of the United States.”
-The Journals record:
+Further momentum came on October 10, when Congress adopted a proposal from Virginia, introduced by Delegate James Madison, to reimburse states for costs related to the cession of western lands.
+This provision required that ceded lands be used “for the common benefit of the United States.”
+The congressional journals recorded:

-USCA President Samuel Huntington, a delegate from Connecticut, led the way for other congressional delegations when he successfully convinced his state legislature to relinquish their western lands claims to the federal government.
-On November 28, 1780 John Hanson wrote Charles Carroll of Carrollton:
+USCA President Samuel Huntington, a Connecticut delegate, led by example in persuading his state legislature to surrender its western land claims.
+On November 28, 1780, John Hanson wrote to Charles Carroll of Carrollton, reporting:

-The president of Congress has promised to send by this post, a Copy of a late Law passed in Connecticut, respecting a Cession of some part of the back Lands.
-We have had nothing from Virginia or any other state on that Subject.[18]
+The president of Congress has promised to send by this post a copy of a recent law passed in Connecticut, respecting a cession of some part of the backlands.
+We have had nothing from Virginia or any other state on that subject.
+[18]

-Maryland, thanks to John Hanson, Daniel Carroll, James Madison, Samuel Huntington and others brokering land cessions from the states, finally passed an act to empower their delegates to subscribe and ratify the Articles of Confederation on January 30th, 1781.
-On February 2, 1781 Governor Thomas Sim Lee signed the empowerment into law.
-On February 20th, Daniel Carroll, after presenting Maryland’s ratification of the Articles to Congress, took a moment to write Charles Carroll of Carrollton:
+Thanks to the efforts of John Hanson, Daniel Carroll, James Madison, Samuel Huntington, and others who facilitated land cessions from various states, Maryland ultimately passed an act on January 30, 1781, empowering its delegates to sign and ratify the Articles of Confederation.
+This long-sought ratification became law when Governor Thomas Sim Lee signed it on February 2, 1781.
+On February 20, Daniel Carroll formally presented Maryland’s ratification to Congress and took a moment to inform Charles Carroll of Carrollton:

 On the first day of my appearing in Congress, I delivered the Act empowering the Delegates of Maryland to Subscribe the Articles of Confederation &c.!
 It was read, & entered on the Journals.
 [23]

-John Hanson, the second delegate authorized to ratify the Articles of Confederation for Maryland, arrived in Philadelphia two days later.
-Although Article V of the constitution stated that “… the United States, delegates shall be annually appointed in such manner as the legislatures of each State shall direct, to meet in Congress on the first Monday in November, in every year,” all the Congressional delegates were now duly appointed after their respective states had ratified the Articles of Confederation.
-Congress, who had waited on Maryland’s approval since the 12th state’s ratification in February 1779, decided not to delay the formation of the “Perpetual Union” confederation until November 5, 1781.
-On February 22, 1781, it was unanimously resolved that:
+John Hanson, the second Maryland delegate authorized to ratify the Articles of Confederation, arrived in Philadelphia two days after Maryland's official ratification.
+According to Article V of the Articles of Confederation, “…the United States delegates shall be annually appointed in such manner as the legislatures of each State shall direct, to meet in Congress on the first Monday in November, in every year.”
+However, with Maryland’s ratification, all congressional delegates were now duly appointed, and Congress, having awaited Maryland’s decision since the 12th state ratified in February 1779, chose not to delay the formal establishment of the “Perpetual Union” confederation until the November 5, 1781, meeting date.

 Journals of Congress showing Maryland's Delegates